anishreddy3/Udacity-Data-Science-Blog-Post/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Analytics Vidhya & Kaggle for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/sudalairajkumar/indian-startup-funding/data .
+Must give credit to trak.in & Kaggle for the data.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/sudalairajkumar/indian-startup-funding/data).
 Otherwise, feel free to use the code here as you would like!